redox-os/website/content/news/this-month-241130.md

 ## Redox On Redox

 Andrey Turkin executed the RISC-V version of Redox Server from the [RVVM](https://github.com/LekKit/RVVM) RISC-V emulator running on the x86-64 version of Redox Desktop!!
+And thanks again to LekKit for the awesome emulator!

 <a href="/img/screenshot/redox-on-redox.png"><img class="img-responsive" alt="Redox On Redox" src="/img/screenshot/redox-on-redox.png"/></a>